Topeka Relocation Updates

-Harvesters will be moving its Kansas Distribution Center from Topeka to Lawrence in 2024.
-To learn more about why this is happening, check out our frequently asked questions below.
+Harvesters’ Kansas Distribution Center in Lawrence is now open!
+The Distribution Center relocated from Topeka to Lawrence.
+To learn more about why this happened, check out our frequently asked questions below.

 About Harvesters’ new facility in Lawrence